Reviewed May 24, 2016

-TG uses the data we collect from you in order to provide you with information and services.
-Additionally, TG contracts with vendors and uses third-party hosted applications for various administrative tools and support, and information you provide to TG may be available to those third parties solely to the extent needed to respond to your requests or as required by law.
+We use the data we collect from you in order to provide you with information and services.
+Additionally, we contract with vendors, i.e. WPEngine, and use third-party hosted applications, i.e. Wordpress and Google Analytics, for various administrative tools and support, and information you provide to us may be available to those third parties solely to the extent needed to respond to your requests or as required by law.

-When you enter one of our sites, you pass through a firewall TG uses for security purposes.
-As you pass through, TG may identify your Internet Protocol (IP) address to track the origin of your Internet connection.
+When you enter one of our sites, you pass through a firewall we use for security purposes.
+As you pass through, we may identify your Internet Protocol (IP) address to track the origin of your Internet connection.
 The IP address does not identify you personally.
 We store IP addresses in case we ever need to track a connection to its point of origin for security troubleshooting and analysis.

-If you use a mobile device to access a TG site, we collect basic information such as type of device (manufacturer and model) in order to present the information to you in a way that is readable.
-TG does not collect information which could identify the specific device, such as UDID, or the user, or any personal information from the mobile device.
-TG does not collect location information from devices or users of mobile-enabled sites.
+If you use a mobile device to access our site(s), we collect basic information such as type of device (manufacturer and model) in order to present the information to you in a way that is readable.
+We do not collect information that could identify the specific device (such as UDID) or the user, or any personal information from the mobile device.
+We do not collect location information from devices or users of mobile-enabled sites.

 We do not collect personally identifying information from you unless you expressly provide it to us through your use of one of the services we offer on our Internet sites or through signing up for subscriptions to our publications.
-TG does not voluntarily share personally identifying information with third-party marketers.
+(See also the paragraph on Information on Borrowers.)
+We do not voluntarily share personally identifying information with third-party marketers.

-When you sign up for a subscription, we collect contact information which is added to TG's subscriber database and is used to generate a mailing list for the subscription.
-TG does not voluntarily share any of this information with third parties.
+When you sign up for a subscription, we collect contact information that is added to our subscriber database and is used to generate a mailing list for the subscription.
+We do not voluntarily share any of this information with third parties.

 When school counselors register for the Counselors Network, we collect name and school-related information which is used to create a member directory available to other participating school counselors.
 Access to this information is password protected.
-TG does not voluntarily share any of this information with individuals or groups that are not members of the Counselors Network.
+We do not voluntarily share any of this information with individuals or groups that are not members of the Counselors Network.

 Children's Online Privacy Protection Act

 We do not intend to collect information from children under 13 years of age.
-You must be over 13 to receive TG's newsletters or use TG's online tools.
+You must be over 13 to receive our newsletters or use our online tools.
 If we learn that we have inadvertently collected personally identifying information from a child under the age of 13, we will promptly take all reasonable measures to delete the data from our system.

-TG's activities in connection with your education loans require our employees to access information regarding you and your account.
+Our activities in connection with your education loans require our employees to access information regarding you and your account.
 We may have collected this information from a number of sources, such as applications, transactions, or credit reports.
-Your loan documents and the laws and regulations governing the Federal Family Education Loan Program (the "FFELP") set forth ways in which guarantors such as TG may, or are required to, use and share information about you.
-In certain circumstances when carrying out our duties under the FFELP, we are required to disclose your information, including personally identifying information, in connection with the administration of your education loan.
-TG does not share your personally identifying information with third-party marketers.
+Your loan documents and the governing laws and regulations, including the Federal Family Education Loan Program, set forth ways in which we may, or are required to, use and share information about you.
+In certain circumstances when carrying out our duties, we are required to disclose your information, including personally identifying information, in connection with the administration of your education loan.
+We do not share your personally identifying information with third-party marketers.

 A Web beacon is a small (usually 1x1 pixels) transparent image that is embedded in an HTML-formatted email message.
 Whenever the mail is opened with a graphical mail reader, the image is downloaded from a Web server in the same manner as an image is downloaded from a website, allowing the server to track the download in its access logs.

-If you have any questions or comments regarding this policy, please email the webmaster or contact TG using the information below:
+If you have any questions or comments regarding Privacy, please email the Privacy Officer or contact us using the information below:

 P.O.
 Box 83100